falue/waldo/docs/docs.md

 ```
 python waldo/main.py -r projectName channelName
 ```
+If you record channelName with a not existing projectName, you will be guided to [create a new project](#create-new-project).

 ## play (play an entire project)
+Play every channel of projectName
 ```
 python waldo/main.py -p projectName [start_offset_in_seconds]
 ```
+Optional argument: Start after n seconds.

 ## Set record connection type
 ```